Challenging Our Top Scholars

 Advanced CoursesSAS offers advanced courses in physics, chemistry, and biology as well as allowing juniors and seniors to choose from an array of English courses and history electives.

 Outstanding juniors and seniors are encouraged to take college courses for credit (and for free) at the University of the South, one of the country's top liberal arts colleges.
 SAS students learn to hold their own and excel in a college setting with college-aged classmates.
 Students learn to balance a college course workload and to communicate with college professors before getting to college.
-Twenty percent of the Class of 2017 will graduate with college credit.
+Twenty percent of the Class of 2017 graduated with college credit.

 The Value of Heterogenous Classes